tommyknows/nixfiles/README.md

 This still configures `vim`, not `neovim`: I so far haven't had the patience to translate my config.

-It also still uses `tmux`, and no iTerm2 integrations for it (or even just using iTerm's windowing functionality).
-I don't think I'll switch (at least less likely than to nvim), so I probably won't tackle this.

-It does not use Nix flakes.
-This is my next adventure, for a later day.

 Additionally,there's a shared clipboard for tmux and vim.
 And tmux and the system clipboard.
 But not for vim and system clipboard, yet :(.
 This would be a